Learning

 -

-Except for Aug 3 and Aug 10, you can physically come to the Lake Street Church Parker Room, where our Zoom session will be shown on screen.
+You can physically come to the Lake Street Church Parker Room, where our Zoom session will be shown on screen.
 This will include both the video and the online class discussion, in which you can participate.

 Buddhism Discussion Group